ericghara/no-doze/README.md

 ## System Requirements

-An up-to-date Linux system that uses systemd and [virtualenv](https://github.com/pypa/virtualenv).
+An up-to-date Linux system that uses systemd, and has [virtualenv](https://github.com/pypa/virtualenv) installed.

 The install script  will create a python virtual environment and pull the required python packages.
 If you do not want to use the installation script, no doze requires the following packages:

 | Required Python packages | Feature             |